 A boat with a view, taking a paddle in the blue waters around Sardinia.

-Paddle along sea cliffs under the Italian sun, passing remote, unoccupied Italian beaches, swimming in crystal-clear, beautiful blue Italian waters and spending your evenings eating mouth-watering Italian food and drinking Italian wine hard-earned through your paddling.
+Paddle along sea cliffs under the Sardinian sun, passing remote, unoccupied Italian beaches, swimming in crystal-clear, beautiful blue Italian waters and spending your evenings eating mouth-watering Italian food and drinking Italian wine hard-earned through your paddling.

 This is the perfect trip for anyone who loves to mix their adventure with a large pinch of relaxation and indulgent food and drink.
 Oh, and did we mention it’s in Italy?